Koha-Community/kohadocs/source/about.rst

 .. _server-information-label:

-Server Information
+Server information
 -------------------------------------

-Under the 'Server Information' tab you will find information about the Koha version and the machine you have installed Koha on.
+Under the 'Server information' tab you will find information about the Koha version and the machine you have installed Koha on.
 This information is very important for debugging problems.
 When reporting issues to your support provider or to the various other support avenues